 - Discuss possible penalties for poor quality service or late deliveries.

-ABC Netherlands B2B information in Netherlands. https://abc-d.com/
+- ABC Netherlands - B2B information in Netherlands.

-BizAdee Netherlands Business Directory. http://nl.bizadee.com/
+- BizAdee Netherlands Business Directory.

-BizIn Europe Netherlands Business Directory.
+- BizIn Europe Netherlands Business Directory.

-Bizz Lister Netherlands Business Directory. http://www.bizzlister.nl/en/
+- Bizz Lister Netherlands Business Directory.

-Expat.com Netherlands Business Directory. https://www.expat.com/en/business/europe/netherlands/
+- Expat.com Netherlands Business Directory.

-MacRae'S Blue Book Business directory with detailed information of companies in Europe.
+- MacRae's Blue Book Business directory, with detailed information of companies in Europe.

-PRLOG Netherlands Business Directory. https://biz.prlog.org/nl/
+- PRLOG Netherlands Business Directory.

 Finding an agent or distributor requires clear to-the-point communications.
-The decisive part is getting to the right person initially by phone, which is still difficult to do in English.
-Therefore translated introductory materials and a Dutch intermediary will be essential.
+The decisive part is getting to the right person initially by phone, so translated introductory materials and an intermediary will be essential.

 Explore links to distributors, such as: